 9. Use friends and family

-Ask people around you, whether this be flat mates or family members, to help you with your revision.
-They might not find it the most interesting but it will help you and you might even teach them something new!
-It will also help you when they are quizzing you or when you are explaining something to them as you will realise how much you have absorbed and how much information you actually do know.
+Ask people around you, whether this is flat mates or family members, to help you with your revision.
+They might not find it the most interesting but it will help you and you might just teach them something new!
+It will also help you when they are quizzing or when you are explaining something to them as you will realize how much you have absorbed and how much information you actually do know.

--Exam Countdown is a free app which allows you to keep track of your exam dates.
+- Exam Countdown is a free app that allows you to keep track of your exam dates.

-At the end of the day exams aren't the be all and end all of your existence.
-There are many options available to you if you arent as successful as you hoped to be, such as support from teachers and re-take exams.
-So while you should give it your all, remember that no matter the outcome, there are options out there.
+At the end of the day exams aren't the all and end all of your existence.
+There are many options available to you if you aren't as successful as you are hoped to be, such as support from teachers and re-take exams.
+So while you should give it all, remember that no matter the outcome, there are options out there.